Bears Brew Back

 Clean Water to Community Homes Pantasma Community, Jinotega

-Black Bear Diner is building water storage, installing water treatment, and installing piping and metering to 30 homes and families in the Pantasma Nicaragua community.
+Black Bear Diner is providing funding for the construction of water storage and treatment as well as piping water to 30 homes in the Pantasma Nicaragua community.

-Filtration for Clean Water For Schools/ Students, Communities Surrounding La Virgen, Jinotega
+Water Filtration System for Schools Surrounding La Virgen, Jinotega

 Global Aldea Cooperative